 Science and Innovation Network

-SIN Chile works to share the UK’s best practice on policies in science and innovation with Chile’s government Ministries, universities and research funding institutions.
-In addition, we provide strategic information on science, technology, research and innovation to UK research agencies and engage in world class science events in Chile.
+SIN Chile works to share best practice on policies in science and innovation from the UK with Chile’s government Ministries, universities and research funding institutions.
+In addition, we provide strategic information on science, technology, research and innovation to UK stakeholders and engage in world class science events in Chile.

-Alvaro Cabrera, Newton Fund Manager
+Legacy Newton Fund